Phonox/ShellFormance/Docs/Initialize-PSCustomObject.md

 # Initialize-PSCustomObject

 ## Index

 - Description
 - Summary
 - Full report

 ## Description

-There's no explaination to anything yet, to be decided.
-But this describes how code runs differently and also depending on OS.<br/>
+- There's no explaination to anything yet, to be decided.
+But this describes how code runs differently and also depending on OS.
-To find the code: [Initialize-PSCustomObject](/PerformanceTests/Initialize-PSCustomObject.ps1 )
+- To find the code: [Initialize-PSCustomObject.ps1](/PerformanceTests/Initialize-PSCustomObject.ps1 )

 ## Summary

 |Name|TotalScore|LowVolume|HighVolume|Assert|OS|
 |---|---|---|---|---|---|
 |NewPSobjCUSTOMHASH|1,0919|1,0881|1,0967|False|Win|